8 Effective Study Methods to Learn a New Language6/13/2018

 2 - Practice before you sleep

 It turns out that what time you study is just as important as how long you study.
 The optimal time for learning a new language is late afternoon or early evening.
 In a study consisting of fourteen test groups, the group who worked consistently on learning before bedtime outperformed those who studied at random time periods, who were also the worst performers.
-Researchers at Harvard explains that the mind is able to stabilise newly formed memories during sleep in a process called consolidation.
+Researchers at Harvard explain that the mind is able to stabilise newly formed memories during sleep in a process called consolidation.
 In unconsciousness, the brain works at creating and reinforcing neural connections that are necessary for memory recall later on.

 3- Spaced repetition